 - 1. Discuss primary cam morphology as an important femoral morphology in the athlete - 2.
-Describe the appropriate imaging for studies on how primary cam morphology develops and for FAI syndrome in clinical practice - 3.
-Consider stakeholder's perspectives (patients, parents and sports coaches) on primary cam morphology development and FAI syndrome
+Consider stakeholder's perspectives (patients, parents and sports coaches) on primary cam morphology development and FAI syndrome - 3.
+Describe the current evidence for surgery in young athletes with FAI syndrome and primary cam morphology